build-trust/ockam-website/src/content/learn/blog/zero_ipo.md

 ![Funding time scale](./assets/zero_ipo/funding.png)

 The cloud, edge, and open source landscape continues to evolve - which means that we need to chart our own course into the future.
 However, Ockam’s route to IPO also considers the various ways that other companies have run the gauntlet from Zero-to-IPO.
 I’ve been fortunate to have been ‘in the rooms where it happened’.
 Over the past 10 years I’ve directly worked with well over 100 companies that were underpinned by open source software projects.
 I’ve seen spectacular successes, breathtaking failures, modest acquisitions, and some companies that simply fade into the darkness.
+I'll save those stories for another time, maybe over a beer.

 In the image below are experiences that I’ve drawn from the previous decade in the open source, cloud, and developer tool space.

 ![Rooms where it happened](./assets/zero_ipo/rooms.png)